 - Disruptive to businesses because it eliminates cash flow.

 - Extreme financial hardship to individuals and businesses.

 - It can strain relationships with creditors because pre-authorized payments will be returned, which will trigger both NSF fees from the bank and the creditor.

 - It can damage your relationship with your bank once they learn that you have a tax problem.

 There are ways to get a bank account unfrozen.
 However, once a CRA Requirement to Pay has been issued to the bank, if the CRA learns that funds were in the account that was frozen, they will be even less likely to discuss the removal of the Requirement to Pay.
 You will need a professional CRA negotiator to go in and work towards getting the CRA Requirement to Pay lifted.
 This can be achieved by showing that the CRA Requirement to Pay is interfering with your basic ability to live and pay for basic necessities of life like food and shelter, through negotiating a voluntary payment plan, or by leveraging other programs that will legally require the CRA to lift the Requirement to Pay.

 If a Requirement to Pay has been issued against you, we can help.
-Visit www.taxsolutionscanada.com or call 888-868-1400.
+Contact us by filling out the form on the page or call 888-868-1400.